In this explainer, we will learn how to graph a quadratic function of the form , in order to solve the equation .

 The diagram shows the graph of .
 What is the solution set of the equation ?

-From this graph, we can see that there is only one root of this quadratic, which occurs when .
-The coordinate of this root is , which is also the location of the minimum point of the function.
+In the graph, we can see that this happens at exactly one point, at , which is also the location of the minimum point of the function.
 Hence, the only solution is at .
 As a set, this is .

 Although it was not stated in the previous example, the quadratic function was actually .
 Since we know that the root of this function is when , we can create a table of values in this region.